 Here's an example of an extended tail fin I custom built out of 1.0mm carbon fiber sheet for a student who was having tail strike issues using the shorter stock fin (the one I'm holding on the left).
 To make it even easier for him, I fit a small, lightweight foam wheel to the bottom of the new fin so the fin would not jab into the ground as easily (he only had grass to practice on).
 This saved his tail rotor and drive gears a lot in his further lessons.

 Now let’s continue moving backwards towards you, stop when the heli is getting close to you and then move it forward back over the reference point.
 Now do the same exercise to the left and right, keeping the nose facing into the wind and stopping each time over the reference point.

-- the most exhausting day for most people, but also the most rewarding – so get your rest, tomorrow is a big day!
+Onto day 4 - the most exhausting day for most people, but also the most rewarding.
+So get your rest, tomorrow is a big day!